 I was wrong.
 At least sort of.

 Well, I did see what I expected when I looked at markets in Mergeflow.
 Companies like Continental, Magneti Marelli, thyssenkrupp, Schaeffler showed up.
-What I had not had on my radar, but what makes sense given the context, are companies that provide coatings.
-This included Atotech, Henkel, and PPG.
+Also, there were companies that provide coatings, such as Atotech, Henkel, and PPG.

-Looking at mainstream industry news also showed more or less what I expected, as shown in the screenshot below (company names identified by Mergeflow; bigger font size means that a company is mentioned more often in the context of shock absorbers):
+Looking at mainstream industry news also showed more or less what I expected.
+The screenshot below shows company names that Mergeflow identified in the news.
+Bigger font size means that a company is mentioned more often in the context of shock absorbers.

 …and the surprise about shock absorbers